kapilkashyap/kapilkashyap/README.md

 A passionate frontend engineer who wishes to contribute back to the Open-Source community via innovations & solutions.

 ## About me!
-- 🔭 Working on dynamically transforming a JSON into a Class with private properties and accessor methods at runtime [transmute](https://github.com/kapilkashyap/transmute)
+- 👨🏿‍💻 Working on dynamically [transmuting](https://github.com/kapilkashyap/transmute) a JSON into a Class with private properties and accessor methods, at runtime!
-- 🌱 Learning how to efficiently setup a front-end project
+- 🌱 Learning how to efficiently setup a front-end project using [esbuild](https://esbuild.github.io/)
 - 🚀 Exploring different state management libraries and their trade-offs
 - 👯 Looking to collaborate on any Open-Source that can use my expertise in front-end technologies
 - 💓 Love high altitude treks, photography, sports, solving puzzles and recreating interactive retro games - Check this out [Snake](https://kapilkashyap.github.io/snake/) 🎮